-Even if running outside hasn’t been your workout of choice in the past, here we are: quarantined and without many other options.
+Even if running outside hasn’t been your workout of choice in the past, maybe you’ve at least considered it recently.

-Sure, throwing on a YouTube workout every now and again can be fun, but let’s be honest -- it feels SO good to leave the house and truly stretch those legs.
+Sure, throwing on a YouTube workout every now and again can be fun, but let’s be honest -- we’ve all spent way more time at home than we’d probably prefer, and it feels SO good to leave the house and truly stretch those legs.

 And that leads us to the pavement.
 Ready to hit it?

 Editor’s note: I’m no professional, but I ran a lot of track and a little cross-country in high school, then kept up with the activity for years, despite the fact that I’m not a naturally gifted distance runner.
 Either way, I thought I’d share some personal tips and advice I’ve received along the way!